julianpeeters/avrohugger/README.md

 ####`sbt-avrohugger`

 Also available as an sbt plugin [found here](https://github.com/julianpeeters/sbt-avrohugger) that adds a `generate` or `generate-specific` task to `compile` (an alternative to [macros](https://github.com/julianpeeters/avro-scala-macro-annotations)).

+####`avro2caseclass`

+Code generation is also available via a web app [found here](https://github.com/julianpeeters/avro2caseclass).
+Hosted at Heroku on a hobbyist account, so it may take ~20 seconds to fire up the first time.

 ## Warnings